Share this article

 What other features have been helpful?

-As a bonus, we also use a Slackbot at Vanta that surfaces articles and Service Catalog items directly from our knowledge base to help our employees get help more quickly and often resolve issues on their own.
+We also use a Slackbot at Vanta that surfaces articles and Service Catalog items directly from our knowledge base.
+This helps our employees get help more quickly and, where possible, resolve issues on their own.

 Do you have any tips on how to implement a ticketing system?